All Episodes

 You got it.

-Um I just kind of want to make a quick point.
+I just kind of want to make a quick point.

 What are you referring to?

-Well, uh n th I wouldn't go down that route.
+Well, I wouldn't go down that route.

-Uh that is more analogous, if you will, to being the chief executive of the country than sitting in a legislative body, albeit the Illinois State Senate for those years and just a few years out of that.
+She's the chief executive of a state that is more analogous, if you will, to being the chief executive of the country than sitting in a legislative body, albeit the Illinois State Senate for those years and just a few years out of that.

-I I don't think the experience thing, I think it's done.
+I don't think the experience thing, I think it's done.

-I think the experience argument is done, and it was done when Barack Obama was chosen as the nominee for the Democrat Party.
+And it was done when Barack Obama was chosen as the nominee for the Democrat Party.

-Uh I don't know how any of the Obama s supporters can say with a straight face, Tony, that she doesn't have the experience when she has more varied experience than the top of the ticket on the other side.
+I don't know how any of the Obama supporters can say with a straight face, Tony, that she doesn't have the experience when she has more varied experience than the top of the ticket on the other side.

 Correct.